For Bible references in this video, check the description on YouTube.

 "We know that for those who love God all things work together for good, for those who are called according to his purpose." —Romans 8:28

-If we aren't in the practice of showing thankfulness, we become arrogant and selfish, thinking that we're entitled to or deserving of good things.
+If we aren't in the practice of showing thankfulness, we become arrogant and selfish, thinking that we're entitled to a perfect life.
 We may begin to think we don't need anyone else (least of all God) to achieve personal greatness and success.
 We start to live inside our heads, thinking we are self-sufficient.
-But the base reality is that the only reason you survive into the next minute of life is because God allows it.
+But the base reality is that the only reason any of us survive into the next minute of life is because God allows it.

 Giving thanks to God keeps our hearts open to Him, inviting Him into our pain while keeping a godly perspective.
-Being thankful to God saves us from a slew of hurtful emotions and attitudes that will get in the way of experiencing the peace God desires most for you (Philippians 4:6-7).
+Being thankful to God saves us from a slew of hurtful emotions and attitudes that will get in the way of experiencing the peace God desires most for you.

 Practice giving thanks to God regularly, showing Him gratitude for all He does for us, and acknowledging that He provides everything we need (Psalm 106:1; 107:1; 118:1; 1 Chronicles 16:34; 1 Thessalonians 5:18).
 Even when life is tough, we can be thankful that He sustains us, gives us strength to endure, and grows our faith through it (James 1:12; 2 Corinthians 12:9).
 To live without gratitude toward God is to allow selfishness, covetousness, and entitlement to take root in our hearts.
 Giving thanks to God keeps our hearts open to Him, inviting Him into our pain while keeping a godly perspective (Philippians 4:6-7).